NicharNET/UNIB-4IZ236-Football-league/README.md

 ## Input

 The only input is an XML file.
+All the names and numbers are fictional or randomly generated in the past and exclusively created by myself only.

 ### [index.xml](https://github.com/NicharNET/UNIB-4IZ236-Football-league/blob/master/index.html)